 - Quercus robur ‘Fastigiata’ is an excellent upright cultivar that will grow very tall, but only 10-15 feet wide.

-- We have also stocked Regal Prince (r), which is a hybrid between English and Swamp
+- Regal Prince (r), has become a popular choice – It’s a hybrid between English and Swamp

 White oak.
 This particular variety is touted to be very tight, almost oval in habit.